-In conjunction with Sierra-Plumas Joint Unified School District, a Professional Learning Community (PLC) was implemented and meet appropriately 10 afternoon throughout the school year.
-The school primary focus has been to increase the use of technology to increase student achievement.
+In conjunction with Sierra-Plumas Joint Unified School District, a Professional Learning Community (PLC) was implemented and meets approximately 10 afternoons throughout the school year.
+The school's primary focus is the utilization of technology in order to increase student achievement.